ZHKKKe/DualStudent/README.md

 }
 ```

+## Updates
+[Nov 20, 2019] Update code of 'Dual Student for domain adaptation from USPS to MNIST'.

+[Oct 30, 2019] Update ICCV 2019 poster.

+[Sep 13, 2019] Update code of 'Dual Student for semi-supervised learning on CIFAR benchmark'.

 ## Preparation
 This code runs on Python 3 with PyTorch 0.3.1.
 If you use Anaconda 3:
 1. Create a new python environment and switch to it: